-Randy Potts - The grandson of evangelical preacher Oral Roberts is openly gay and seeks to reverse part of the family legacy of intolerance.11 When Randy came out as gay, his parents changed the locks.
+Randy Potts - The grandson of evangelical preacher Oral Roberts is openly gay and seeks to reverse part of the family legacy of intolerance.10 When Randy came out as gay, his parents changed the locks.
 He was also denied admittance to his grandmother's graveside funeral service.
-Oral Roberts' eldest son, Ronnie, was also gay but committed suicide in 1982.
+Oral Roberts' eldest son, Ronnie, was also gay but died by suicide in 1982.

 How to Cope If You Are the Black Sheep

-- Seek Support - It can be exhausting to have to constantly be on guard among family, standing up for yourself, and trying to fit it.
+It can be exhausting to have to constantly be on guard among family, standing up for yourself, and trying to fit in.
 Seek out others who celebrate and accept you the way you are.
 Rely on them for support.

 ♥ "After all, the wool of a black sheep is just as warm." - Ernest Lehman, American screenwriter

 ♥ "The great gift of family life is to be intimately acquainted with people you might never even introduce yourself to, had life not done it for you." - Kendall Hailey, American writer

 ♥ "Like all the best families, we have our share of eccentricities, of impetuous and wayward youngsters and of family disagreements." - Queen Elizabeth II, British monarch